Finance and Property Committee

 Terms of Reference

 2. The Panel is charged with reviewing the business case for the exploitation of intellectual property (IP) through creation of spin-out companies.
-Any such business case is required to have the backing of the Dean from the sponsoring Faculty and is to include the analysis which has led to preferring new company incorporation over third party licensing and royalty models, as well as comment on matters of reputation.
+Any such business case is required to have the backing of the Dean from the sponsoring School and is to include the analysis which has led to preferring new company incorporation over third party licensing and royalty models, as well as comment on matters of reputation.
 In reviewing the business case, the Panel will be informed by the most recent SFC guidance on related companies (currently contained in HEFCE circular 2005/48 - published in 2005 and available electronically at: http://www.hefce.ac.uk/pubs/hefce/2005/05_48/).

 3. In relation to existing University-related spin-out companies, the Panel is charged with considering the case for any proposed change to investments, such as second round funding or where University consent is required to the terms of external funding on offer (covering such issues as equity, conversion of a license to a formal assignation of University IP, or a variation in royalties.)